ulab-uiuc/research-town/docs/README.md

 # Research Town Docs

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
-Make sure you are running `yarn` commands in `\research-town\docs` folder.
+Make sure you are running `yarn` commands in `/research-town/docs` folder.

 ### Installation